102 Martinsburg Avenue . Gordonsville, VA . (540) 832-0227

 Had it not been for Reyna and the UVa Mens’ soccer team, then, Hartman may never have found his way to Charlottesville, and BBQ Exchange either would not have existed, or would have been somewhere else.
 (Go Hoos.)
-Yet, even after launching Clifton Inn’s restaurant in 1992, the 2010 launching of BBQ Exchange in Gordonsville was far from a sure thing.
+Yet, even after launching Clifton Inn’s restaurant in 1992, the 2010 launching of BBQ Exchange in Gordonsville was a long way off.

 A Dream and a Vision

 BBQ Exchange was born out of a dream and a vision.
-The dream is simple.
-Hartman, who always enjoyed slow-cooking meats over a fire, had long dreamed of opening his own barbecue restaurant.
 Some chefs, Hartman says, dream of opening a little shack on the beach and serving fish tacos.
-Hartman wanted a barbecue place.
+Hartman dreamed of a barbecue place.
 So, in February 2010, while Executive Chef at Fossett’s restaurant, Hartman went for it.